NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:00 [m.
 1]--Part 1.

-upbeat with a three-note figure, one note slurring down to two
+a three-note figure, one note slurring down to two detached

-the three-note upbeat following a long note.
-This was heard
+three-note upbeat following a long note.
+This was heard in

 both the previous song (#4) as well as #1.
 The sharp accent

-large upward leap on “Wehe” further emphasize the dissonant chord
+and large upward leap on “Wehe” further emphasize the dissonant

-“diminished seventh”).
-Brahms provided an option for a
+chord (a “diminished seventh”).
+Brahms provided an option

 0:10 [m.
 1]--Part 1